What does it really mean to be productive with email, and how can you maximize your team’s email productivity?

 - Improving other email issues.
 The ebb and flow of work, as demonstrated in email frequency, may be affecting other areas of your email productivity as an organization.For example, during periods of increased business, you may find that your workers are less capable of writing emails effectively because they’re so stressed out from the extra work.
 If they’re forced to send emails rapid-fire throughout the day, the average quality of their messages may decline.To address this, you’ll need to identify the main sources of the problem; are you too short-staffed to reasonably handle the changing flow?
 Are some of your workers suffering from the changes more than others?

 These are the most important dimensions of email productivity you’ll need to consider if you want to maximize your communicative effectiveness as a group.
 But how and where do you get the insights necessary to make decisions that can impact your team’s email productivity?
 Why, you can use EmailAnalytics, of course!

-EmailAnalytics is a simple, easy data visualization solution that’s designed for individuals or entire teams.
+EmailAnalytics is a simple, easy email productivity tool that visualizes your email activity (and that of your employees), designed for individuals or entire teams.
 Whether you’re looking to gain insight on how you use email, or you’re looking to gain insight on the email productivity of your team or employees, give us a try and start visualizing your email productivity.